tobybp/linked-blog-starter-md/School/Subjects/Physics/Mr Unsworth/Thermal Physics/Internal Energy.md

 	**Matter cools and releases energy**
 2) This releases thermal energy is converted from potential energy in the particles being lost as they take up the solid arrangement where they are closer together (less stretched elastic)
 	**Released thermal energy reduces the potential energy of particles**
+3) The temperature of matter is controlled by the kinetic energy within the matter.
+So if the temperature does not fall, it must be true that the kinetic energy in the matter has not fallen.
+	- **Kinetic energy does not reduce**
+	- The **internal energy falls** as a consequence of the **loss of potential energy.**
+## Heating a Substance
+Changing phase from solid to liquid:
+- During **melting**, we are **not changing the temperature**, so **kinetic energy does not increase**, BUT the **potential energy of the molecules does increase**, so the overall **internal energy increases**.